kacarscadden/CompBioLabsAndHomework/indepProject/CARSCADDEN_IndependentProjectInfo.md

 In the future, I aim to expand my comparisons to a broader swath of niche breadth metrics, encompassing a greater diversity of the literature that draws upon the niche breadth concept.

 ### My approach
-Comparing niche breadth estimators requires numerous types of data (particularly since I hope to expand the number of metrics compared, in the future).
+Comparing niche breadth estimators requires numerous types of data.
 I began by finding a species interaction network dataset that recorded the frequency of interactions.
 From the list of resource species, I wrote an R script to search [GenBank](https://www.ncbi.nlm.nih.gov/nuccore) for sequence data, parse and align the sequences, and construct a phylogenetic tree for the resource species that had sequence data.

 After constructing the tree, I pared down the interaction network to eliminate any plant species I could not include in the tree (for lack of sequence data).
 I then calculated the phylogenetic diversity of resource species used by each focal species in the network.
 I compared this measure to calculated richness and Simpson's diversity using Spearman's rank correlation and visualized the relationship using scatterplots.